Saturday, April 29, 2023

 A young hoodlum stepped in the way and asked if they were armed.

 “Hell, yeah.
-I got two guns on me,” Byrne said.
-“And I’m a Marine, so I know how to use ‘em.”
+I got a gun on me,” Byrne said.
+“And I’m a Marine, so I know how to use it.”

 “I’m a cop, so you know I’m packing,” Fratelli said.